mauritssilvis/challenges/java/basic_java_project_cli/README.md

 Alternatively, ensure that you called the right tool.
 You may have wanted to call the Java interpreter instead of the Java compiler.
-In that case, note that the `.class` extension of the Java class file name has to be omitted to refer to the class:
+In that case, ensure you drop any file extensions, you use the fully qualified class name and you execute the class from the proper location:

 ```shell
 java -cp out nl.mauritssilvis.challenges.java.cli.general.projects.basic.Main